Root Me Challenge - Decoding Hidden Messages in Tweets using Steganography

 Secure Communication

-- Dissidents or journalists can hide messages in social media posts to evade censorship.
+- Journalists or activists hide messages in social media posts to bypass censorship.

-- Example: A tweet with seemingly random punctuation might encode coordinates for a meeting.
+- Example: A tweet with seemingly random punctuation might encode coordinates.

 -